vanus-labs/docs/user-manual/how-to/use-lambda.md

 ## Create Subscription Use Lambda

-When you create a subscription `protocol` use "aws-lambda", then Vanus will send events to you function. for example:
+When you create a subscription setting the `protocol` flag as "aws-lambda", Vanus will send all available events to your aws-lambda.

+ Use the command below to create your Subscription:

 ```bash
 vsctl subscription create \